 If the weather is fine, come stand on the rock platform with me, below the Boiling Pot Lookout, in Noosa National Park, on the highest tide for the year!
 If the weather is fine, it may help calm you, if you are anxious about climate change because chances are we won’t even be washed away.

-Two years ago, on Monday 10th February 2020, there was a fair swell, with the low pressure system off-shore, but a few of us never-the-less were on that rock ledge (the wave-cut platform below Boiling Pot) for the highest tide for that year.
+Three years ago, on Monday 10th February 2020, there was a fair swell, with the low pressure system off-shore, but a few of us never-the-less were on that rock ledge (the wave-cut platform below Boiling Pot) for the highest tide for that year.

 WHAT ARE MARINE POTHOLES?